 Cha Chi Ming Lecture Series

 Each fall the Osher Center offers a lecture for clinicians and others interested in integrative medicine.
-This series is generously supported by the Cha Chi Ming Fund.
-Previous speakers have included Emily Wong, MD, Iman Majd, MD, LAc, Lu Marchand, MD, BSN, and David Kopacz, MD.
+This series is generously supported by the Cha Chi Ming Endowed Fund.
+Previous speakers have included Chairman Forsman, MS, Emily Wong MD, Iman Majd MD, LAc, Lu Marchand MD, BSN, and David Kopacz MD.
 If you would like to be notified of upcoming lectures, please join our mailing list.
 The next Cha Chi Ming Lecture will be held in Autumn 2023.
 Watch for more details.